eekeng/Endlessh-Honeypot/README.md

 Try it yourself.
-SSH into the server and see how long it takes you :).
+SSH into the server and see how long it takes you.

 ssh labuser@20.124.80.52